homesmac/COVID_19_Mortality_Study/README.md

 * 3.53% current_status is 'Probable Case'

 # Next Steps
-Incorporate comorbidity data also available from CDC, however a hurdle remains as the data is not split by demographics available in this study.
+Incorporate comorbidity data also available from the CDC.
+However, this data is not split by demographic which may pose a challenge.

 # Contact
 Jonathan McWilliams\